SBC vs AAC? aptX vs AAC, which is the best bluetooth codec?

-The SBC codec provides very decent quality audio and does not require much processing.
+The SBC codec provides very decent quality audio and doesn't require much processing.
 However, the audio may be inconsistent in some situations.

 This is especially noticeable when using inexpensive Bluetooth transmitters.

-SBC vs AAC? codec Bluetooth AAC is similar to SBC but provides better sound quality.
+SBC vs. AAC?
+The Bluetooth AAC codec is similar to SBC but provides better sound quality.

 The AAC codec is very popular thanks to the Apple iTunes platform.
-As a drawback, we should mention that it is not very common to find it in headphones.
+As a drawback, we should mention that it's not very common to find it in headphones.

-BCS vs apX?
-AAC vs aptX HD?
+BCS vs. aptX?
+AAC vs. aptX HD?
 The aptX codec is ideal for demanding audio applications because it encodes audio more efficiently and accepts more information than SBC.

 Additional variations, such as aptX (LL) and aptX (HD), drastically reduce wireless latency and improve sound quality.

-However, it is somewhat limiting because both the transmitter and receiver must have aptX capability for this codec to work.
+However, it's somewhat limiting because both the transmitter and receiver must have aptX capability for this codec to work.

 aptX and SBC sound quality

 We find that the standard SBC codec works well for most audio applications.
-It is not particularly noisy, although in the signal to noise ratio, the aptX has a higher optimum loudness range.
-The audio differences are subtle in the SBC vs aptX fight, but can be noticeable to expert and critical ears.
+It's not particularly noisy, although, in the signal-to-noise ratio, the aptX has a higher optimum loudness range.
+The audio differences are subtle in the SBC vs aptX fight but can be noticeable to expert and critical ears.

-The resulting measurements, however, for both frequency response and harmonic distortion, are very similar between the aptX and SBS codecs.
+The resulting measurements, however, for both frequency response and harmonic distortion, are very similar between the aptX and SBC codecs.

 Latency in bluetooth codecs

-The aptX improves the performance of the SBC, but it is the aptX-LL that has the biggest impact in terms of results.
+The aptX improves the performance of the SBC, but It's the aptX-LL that has the biggest impact in terms of results.

-The aptX-LL codecx was excellent when we tested it by watching some movies and playing some games.
+The aptX-LL codec was excellent when we tested it by watching some movies and playing some games.
 This makes the BackbeatPro2 and other headphones with this technology ideal for these activities.